Avoid These 5 Common Mistakes With Your Tennessee Car Title

 Your car title must be in pristine condition to be legal, especially if you’re trying to sell your car.
 Make sure you check your car title for damage from time to time and always ensure the car title is in proper condition when buying a car.
 A damaged car title or a title with misinformation can be a warning sign of a scam, so be alert.

-2. Correcting Errors On Your Title
+2. Making Unauthorized Corrections On Your Title

 Your Tennessee car title cannot be changed without going to the DMV.
 That means that if you try to whiteout and correct some of the information, the title will be considered void.
 You might also end up in a little legal trouble if you go about changing information on your title the wrong way.